 Hydropower is a clean fuel source collected from the natural movement of water, and, once a dam has been built, it's esentially free to produce.
 Hydropower is harnessed through a system made up of three parts: a power plant that collects the electricity, a dam that's opened or closed to control water flow, and a reservoir where the water is stored.
 When the dam is opened, the water in the reservoir is released and flows through it, pushing against blades in a turbine, causing them to turn.
 The turbine in this system, much like in wind turbines, then spins a generator that converts the energy into electricity.

 Solar energy is energy that is collected from the rays of the sun and is captured with the help of silicon solar panels using the “photovoltaic effect.”
 This is the mechanism by which solar panels harness the sun’s energy, and then generate it into electricity.

 Much like solar power, wind energy relies on the right weather to produce electricity.
 This energy is harnessed through the use of wind turbines, which can be installed on land or at sea.
 It’s one of the cleanest and most sustainable sources of energy generation, producing zero carbon emissions and preventing the release of toxic gasses into the atmosphere.

 That’s why wind energy is one of the primary energy sources we support at Inspire – it is by far one of the cleanest and most promising forms of clean energy.

 In 2019, renewable energy was responsible for around 11% of all US energy generation, and for 17% of electricity generation.
 That means that fossil fuels make up the vast majority of energy consumption.
 And this has to change.

 Fortunately, renewable energy usage is on the rise.
-It’s predicted clean energy will make up 13% of energy usage by the end of 2020, and that will number will only continue to increase.
+It’s predicted that clean energy generation in the US will increase from 20% in 2020 to 21% in 2021 and then to 23% in 2022 — and that number is expected to continue to increase.

 Advantages of renewable energy